Drachenfrucht1/godotcord/README.md

 > Not every functionality of this module has been thoroughly tested.
 I advise against using it in production.

-Godotcord currently supports Windows (64 and 32 bit) and Linux (64 bit).
+Godotcord currently compiles for Windows, Linux and Mac.

 # Setup

-- Clone the godot repository to a local directory
+- Clone the [godot repository](https://github.com/godotengine/godot) to a local directory
 - Checkout out at the 3.2.1-stable tag
 - Clone the godotcord repository into the modules folder